 The wooden handle was lovely, solid ash slotting into a deep tube.
 You just know it’s a quality tool when you handle it.
 Bit like a car, you don’t need to be Clarkson to know a Rolls Royce is well made.

-You don’t use it in exactly the same way as a normal spade, the idea is to avoid the backache caused by bending.
-However, you need to keep in mind that the handle can exert a lot of leverage and you could break it.
+You don’t use it in exactly the same way as a normal spade.
+The idea is to avoid the backache caused by bending.
+However, keep in mind that the handle can exert a lot of leverage and you could break it.

 Cleverly, Alan shows you exactly how to use it efficiently and easily on his web site.
 It does take a few minutes to get used to the new way of digging but it’s surprisingly easy.
 The best thing is you avoid bending and if you suffer with a bad back, well worth giving a try.